Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In diagram 7 another advantage of this synchronization model
 is illustrated, the concept of late binding.
 In the case
-of late binding, a stream are combined on playout in a presentation.
+of late binding, streams are combined on playout in a presentation.
 By using
 the fragment boundaries and a common timeline it can
 be received by the media processing entity and embedded